godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 .. warning:: ``Space_Level.tscn`` is more graphically demanding of the GPU than ``Ruins_Level.tscn``.
 If your computer is struggling to render
           ``Space_Level.tscn``, try using ``Ruins_Level.tscn`` instead.

-You might have noticed there are several :ref:`RigidBody <class_RigidBody>` nodes placed throughout the level.
+You might have noticed there are several :ref:`RigidBody <api:class_RigidBody>` nodes placed throughout the level.
 We can place ``RigidBody_hit_test.gd`` on them and then they will react to being hit with bullets, so let's do that!

 Follow the instructions below for either (or both) of the scenes you want to use